commoningtoys/commoningtoys.github.io/README.md

 Note on the [website](https://commoningtoys.github.io/commoningWebsite/)
 1. this is a commonist website.
 It means that everyone can contribute to it.
 The source will open.
-The contribution will e revised to avoid the damaging contribution.
+The contribution will be revised to avoid the damaging contribution.
 2. each contributor has to define it's own _contribution style_ by adding it to the [css](https://github.com/commoningtoys/commoningWebsite/blob/master/style.css).
 ```
 myName{